qprimed/RTL/.github/README.md

 ## PREAMBLE
-A fork of Ride the Lightning with the "Bitcoin only" checks disabled.
-Toxic Bitcoin maximalism is a serious desease among some developers; this fork attempts to aleviate some of the community pain caused by the infected.
+A fork of Ride the Lightning with the "Bitcoin Only" checks disabled.

+Toxic Bitcoin maximalism is a serious disease among some developers; this fork attempts to aleviate some of the wider cryptocurrency community pain caused by the infected.
 Please use the branches suffixed with "-qp" and follow the usual installation instructions.
 Conflicting dependencies may be worked around with "npm install --force --only=prod"

 ## Ride The Lightning (RTL)
 ![](./screenshots/RTL-LND-Dashboard.png)